intel/neural-compressor/docs/engine.md

           location: [430411380, 4]

 ```
 All input tensors are in an operator typed Input.
-But slightly difference is some tensors have location while others not.
-A tensor with location means that is a frozen tensor or weight, it's read from the bin file.
-A tensor without location means it's activation, that should feed to the model during inference.
+But slightly the difference is a weight or frozen (constant) tensor has location defined in bin file, while an activation or input doesn't have location.
 When you use C++ interface, initialize the tensor config and feed data/shape from dataloader:

 ```
   // initialize the input tensor config(which correspond to the yaml tensor without location)